Marzogh/Travis-CI/README.md

 # Travis CI Arduino Init Script

-The purpose of this repo is to create a centrally managed dependency install script for all Adafruit Arduino Library Travis CI configs.
+The purpose of this repo is to create a centrally managed dependency install script for all of my Arduino Library Travis CI configs.
-This will allow us to easily update the install steps without having to manually or programatically update 100+ `.travis.yml` files.
+This will allow me to easily update the install steps without having to manually or programatically update 100+ `.travis.yml` files.

 ## Adding to Travis CI Configs